Skip to Content

 Endangered Gulf Moccasinshell

-These are a family of mussels called Unionidae, which are river mussels.
-Native to Florida, Georgia, and Alabama.
-Extirpated from most of the rivers it inhabited.
-It is up to 5.5 centimeters long, with a yellowish or greenish-brown color.
+These are river mussels, a family called Unionidae.
+They were native to Florida, Georgia, and Alabama but have been extinct from most of the rivers they inhabit.
+They can grow up to 5.5 centimeters long and are yellowish or greenish-brown in color.

 See Related: Great White Shark